forfaxx/codename/README.md

 ## 📝 About

 **codename.py** was written for fun and utility by [Kevin Joiner](https://github.com/your-github) in 2025.
-Why settle for “project2” or “server-b” when you could have *Gallant Phoenix* or *Operation Turquoise Spider*?
+Why settle for generic names like “project2” or “server-b” when you could have *Gallant Phoenix* or *Operation Turquoise Spider*?

 Pull requests, extra wordlists, and creative forks welcome!